akshiv/phys408FourierOptics/LabNoteBook.md

 From this we can assume that on the screen there is 1.62 mm/line

-This is a magnification by a factor of 6.487 times larger.
+**This is a magnification by a factor of 6.487 times larger.**

-We didn't measure the exact lengths between certain optical components so a lens analysis of this number is difficult however we do have some numbers to see if.
+We didn't measure the exact lengths between certain optical components so a lens analysis of this number is difficult however we do have some numbers to see if our result is in the right ballpark.
+If the Image plane is at 509.9cm

 7. Using the Fourier transform image, calculate the spatial frequencies that are present.
 (Please be careful with units.)